JK-A2023/Sparta_DevOps/week_3/day_1/ssh.md

 8. Data Exchange:
 9. Session Termination.

-## What are Private and Public keys?

-### Public Key

-- Cryptographic key that is intended to be shared openly with anyone, hence the name "public".
-- When someone wants to send you an encrypted message or datas, they use your public key to encrypt it.
-Once encrypted with your public key, only your corresponding private key can decrypt it.
-- It is computationally infeasible to derive the private key from the public key.

-### Private Key

-- Closely guarded secret key that must never be shared with anyone.
-It is used for decryption and digital signatures.
-- When you receive data that has been encrypted with your public key, you use your private key to decrypt it.
-This ensures only you can access the original content.
-- If someone gains access to your private key, they can decrypt your messages and impersonate you in digital signatures.

 ![](C:\Users\Andre\Pictures\encryption.png)

 ## How can you create an SSH key pair?

-o create an SSH key pair, you can use the ssh-keygen utility, which is commonly available on Unix-based systems like Linux and macOS.
+To create an SSH key pair, you can use the ssh-keygen utility, which is commonly available on Unix-based systems like Linux and macOS.
 Here are the steps to generate an SSH key pair:

 Open a Terminal or Command Prompt: